pedroabreupalma/Analise-do-setor-petrolifero/README.md

-# Analise-do-setor-petrolifero
-Projeto analisando as ações de grandes empresas do setor de petróleo em 2025
+# Dashboard Ações de Grandes Empresas do Petróleo em 2025